proxmox/ceph/ceph/doc/cephadm/host-management.rst

 ==========================================

-Hosts can contain a ``location`` identifier which will instruct cephadm to create a new CRUSH host located in the specified hierarchy.
+Hosts can contain a ``location`` identifier which will instruct cephadm to create a new CRUSH host bucket located in the specified hierarchy.
+You can specify more than one element of the tree when doing so (for instance if you want to ensure that the rack that a host is being added to is also added to the default bucket), for example:

 .. code-block:: yaml